bsmith89/longev-mgen/doc/submission.md

     -   Richard A. Miller
     -   Thomas M. Schmidt

+geometry:
+    - margin=1in

+mainfont: "Palatino"

 ---

 <!--
-TODO: B1-A vs B1A everywhere.
+TODO: Fix inline -> citation linking.
+TODO: Fix PDF font.
 -->

 # Abstract

-The drug acarbose (ACA) is used to treat diabetes, and by inhibiting alpha-amylase in the small intestine increases the amount of starch entering the lower digestive tract.
+The drug acarbose (ACA) is used to treat diabetes, and by inhibiting &alpha;-amylase in the small intestine increases the amount of starch entering the lower digestive tract.
 <!--
 'alpha' to greek alpha symbol everywhere?